Skip to main content

 Is gabapentin safe for dogs?

-Gabapentin is prescribed off-label for dogs.
-That means the FDA has not approved its use in dogs.
-Veterinarians consider it safe because there have been no reports of serious problems in dogs
+Gabapentin is considered safe for dogs.
+There have been no reports of serious problems in dogs

 High doses can cause sedation and loss of coordination (ataxia), so the dog may need to be confined or carefully observed.

 Gabapentin should not be given to dogs who are allergic to the drug.
-In dogs, gabapentin is removed by the liver and kidneys.
-The prescribing veterinarian may adjust the dosage of gabapentin in dogs with liver disease or kidney disease
+The prescribing veterinarian may adjust the dosage of gabapentin in dogs with liver disease or kidney disease.

 For most dogs, human formulations of gabapentin can be used if approved by the prescribing veterinarian.
 For small dogs, however, a 100 mg capsule may be too large a dose, so the prescription will need to be prepared by a compounding pharmacy.

-Dogs should never receive an oral solution of gabapentin formulated for humans like Neurontin.
-These formulations may contain xylitol which rapidly lowers blood sugar in a dog, causing severe hypoglycemia and possibly liver damage.
-If an oral solution is needed, it should be prepared by a compounding pharmacy.
+Dogs should never receive gabapentin oral solution formulated for humans, such as the brand-name Neurontin.
+These formulations may contain xylitol, a sweetener that rapidly lowers blood sugar in a dog, causing severe hypoglycemia and possibly liver damage.
+If an oral solution is needed, it should be prepared by a veterinary compounding pharmacy.

 Side effects of gabapentin in dogs

-Sleepiness and problems with coordination are the side effects dogs experience the most when given gabapentin.
+Sleepiness and coordination problems, such as a wobbly gait, are the side effects dogs experience most often when given gabapentin.
 These are dose-dependent effects, so the larger the dose, the more sleepy and uncoordinated the dog gets.
 These side effects are usually most prominent with the first doses and may improve after a few days.

 The most common side effects of gabapentin in dogs are: